How to Draw Eyes - ROUND

 STEP 3: Iris - Color and Style

-Now, we add the detail inside the iris.
-You can see that there are a few different ways to detail the inside of the eyes.
-This depends on the colors and design inside the eyes.
+Now we will add the details inside the iris.
+You can see that there are a few different ways to detail the inside of the eyes, depending on the colors and design inside them.
 If the eye color is light, it is best to use ones with less black ink or screentones.
 For the next step, I will go with a normal human pupil (top left).

-My main media is ink, whiteout and screentone most of the time.
+My main media is usually ink, whiteout, and screentone.

 Click HERE to download EYE TEMPLATE